-Fisher College holds one commencement ceremony each year in June.
+Fisher College holds one commencement ceremony each year for graduate students.
 Graduate students with three (3) or fewer classes remaining (including the classes they are in at the time of commencement) are eligible to walk at commencement if they are registered for their final classes.